Prerequisites

 instanceType | gd-8xh100ib-i128 | The type of instances to include in the Node Pool, in this case 8 GPU-count H100s with InfiniBand (gd-8xh100ib-i128) |

-minNodes | 0 | The minimum number of Nodes that must be in the Node Pool - in this case, that number is not set (set to 0) |
+minNodes | 0 | The minimum number of Nodes that must be in the Node Pool.
+In this case, that number is not set (set to 0) |

-maxNodes | 0 | The maximum number of Nodes that must be in the Node Pool - in this case, that number is not set (set to 0) |
+maxNodes | 0 | The maximum number of Nodes that can be in the Node Pool.
+In this case, that number is not set (set to 0) |

 targetNodes | 2 | The number of desired Nodes that should be in the Node Pool, in this case 2 |